nielsen-oss/superset-viz-plugins/README.md

 ## Project Overview

+### Monorepo
 This repository is using a monorepo strategy which lets us have one source of truth for ***many projects***.
 All the projects hosted here rely on the same tools.

+### template repository
+This repository is a [template repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) that enables you to create a custom set of plugins that by Github workflow process generate a ready to load docker image bundled with the plugins

+### Artifacts Deployment

+  Npm pacakges are deployed [here](https://www.npmjs.com/search?q=%40superset-viz-plugins)

+  Docker Image is deployed [here](https://hub.docker.com/r/nielsenoss/apache-superset)

 ## Project Stack